Grünenthal: Further drug development

 The company has focused on the treatment of pain and is doing its own research and development in this field.
 Grünenthal developed the drug Tramadol, which is marketed under the brand name Tramal, one of the best-selling opioid painkillers.
 Other business units are gynecology, dermatology, and anti-infectives.
 Current products include the birth control pill Belara and the matrix pain patch Transtec.
 Unlike Tramadol, which is a Schedule IV(C-IV) medication, the drug Tapentadol HCl, as licensed by Grünenthal, is Schedule II(C-II) in the U.S. (meaning it is a potent agonist, therefore subject to abuse similar to other C-II opioids, such as oxycodone and morphine).

+In November 2016, the company acquired Thar Pharmaceuticals.

 In 2018, Grünenthal acquired European rights to the pain-related brands Nexium and Vimovo and the US-rights for Qutenza (capsaicin).
 The company began building a US structure to commercialise the latter asset through Averitas Pharma.
 Nexium has since been removed from the market due to kidney damage.
 This drug also did not have sufficient testing before it was brought to market.
 Later in 2018, Grünenthal obtained global rights for Qutenza.

+In 2019, the company announced its intention to focus its research and development on areas such as peripheral neuropathic pain (PNP), chronic postoperative pain, osteoarthritis, and chronic back pain (including through modern approaches such as cell therapy).

+In 2020, the cholesterol-lowering drug Crestor was acquired from AstraZeneca, and in 2022, the testosterone-based drug Nebido, used to treat hypogonadism, was acquired from Bayer for up to €500 million.
+In 2023, a portfolio of established drugs under the name Grünenthal Meds was purchased from Kyowa Kirin, followed in 2024 by the acquisition of Valinor and its product Movantik (naloxegol) for $250 million.

+According to a press release, the company reached an agreement with Bayer in September 2026 to acquire the oral cancer drug Stivarga for up to €375 million.